 Eating Too Much Fat.

 Are you eating fat, simply to “count” the grams in your diet?
 Eating too many fat bombs might be the culprit of stalled keto weight loss.
 Try using your fats as an ingredient in your dish, not the dish itself.
 (You don’t need to meet a daily macro count of fat consumption.)

-Whether it’s a coffee at Starbucks or a PowerBowl at TacoBell, are you accurately counting the carbs?
-It’s easy to make assumptions (or straight-up lie to yourself – been there, done that!) and underestimate the carbs in what you’re ordering.
-For more help on what to order and even how to order, give this a read: DIRTY, LAZY, KETO Fast Food Guide: 10 Carbs or Less (FREE with Kindle Unlimited).
+Whether it’s a Starbucks coffee or a meal at Chipotle, are you accurately counting the carbs?
+It’s easy to make assumptions (or straight-up lie to yourself – been there, done that!).
+Get help for what and how to order: Keto Diet Restaurant Guide: Eat Healthy & Stay in Ketosis on a Low Carb Diet (2022) and DIRTY, LAZY, KETO Fast Food Guide: 10 Carbs or Less (2018) by William and Stephanie Laska.

 Move Your Body.

 I know, I know.
 Exercise is the last frontier for weight loss.
 I didn’t start exercising until I had lost 50 pounds and then hit a plateau, so I totally understand.
 Once I started moving, though, the weight loss continued.
 I went on to lose another 90 pounds!
 Exercising helped me learn to manage stress and surprisingly, made me feel better about myself.

 Jump Start Ketosis.

 Whatever you do, don’t give up.
 It takes time to undo the mistakes of the past, and this is definitely a learning process.
 Let me help you jump start ketosis and weight loss.
 I have so many resources to support you (most of them are free!).